Psychosomatic Medicine Fellowship

 The fellowship has been in existence since 1993, where it began at Bellevue Hospital prior to receiving accreditation by the ACGME.
 In 2008, the Consultation and Liaison Psychiatry services at NYU-Langone, the New York VA and Bellevue Medical Centers collaborated with Bellevue Hospital to develop a unique, multi-site training program.
-Bellevue is New York City’s largest public hospital, NYU-Langone is a private, non-profit university hospital, and the Manhattan VA is part of the national healthcare program for active duty and former military personnel.
+Our clinical training sites span an extraordinatry breadth of culture, socioeconomic class, and models for healthcare delivery: Bellevue is New York City’s largest public hospital, while NYU-Langone is a private, non-profit university hospital, and the Manhattan VA is part of the national healthcare system for active duty and former military personnel.

 Fellows spend four months as part of the inpatient CL team at each facility, providing psychiatric care which is integrated within internal medicine, surgery and their subspecialties, ob-gyn, neurology, rehabilitative medicine, HIV and TB units, and intensive care settings.
 Additionally, fellows spend two half-days each week while at each site in ambulatory-care settings, which include Infectious Disease/HIV, Primary Care, Survivors of Torture or Women’s Health, Behavioral Neurology, and Oncology.
 Throughout the training program, fellows receive supervision from more than fifteen core teaching faculty.
 Our graduating fellows consistently report that the diversity of clinical exposure and teaching faculty is a particular strength of the program.